solutions-crypto/near-guildnet-tools/monitor/README.md

 # Here it's Prometheus itself.
 scrape_configs:
   # The job name is added as a label `job=<job_name>` to any timeseries scraped from this config.
+  # This job monitors the prometheus service on localhost
   - job_name: 'prometheus'

     # metrics_path defaults to '/metrics'